-Participants will receive their Spiritual Direction Certificate upon successful fulfillment of the requirements of the 24 month program.
-Upon completion of the program, participants also meet the criteria for becoming a part of the UU Spiritual Directors' Network (Unitarian Universalist).
+Participants receive their Spiritual Direction Certificate upon successful fulfillment of the requirements of the 24 month program.
+Upon completion of the program, participants will be credentialed Spiritual Companions, able to 'hang out a shingle'.
+Participants can list themselves on the Spiritual Directors International directory and Upon completion of the program, participants with UU affiliation (UUSCM or other) also meet the criteria for becoming a part of the UU Spiritual Direction Network.